ZeroBreakpoint/FiniteStateMachine/README.md

 # FiniteStateMachine (C++ with Raylib)

 This project demonstrates a Non-Player Character (NPC) using a Finite State Machine (FSM) to switch between two AI behaviors: **Wander** and **Follow**.
-The demo is written in C++ using Raylib for rendering and integrates Dijkstra’s algorithm for pathfinding between nodes on a grid.
+The demo is written in C++ using Raylib for rendering and integrates Dijkstra’s algorithm ('DijkstrasPathfinding' project) for pathfinding between nodes on a grid.

 ---